ekliao/EricLiaoDigitalGarden/src/site/notes/My Areas of Interest 興趣領域.md

 - [[PKM\|PKM]] and [[Note-taking\|Note-taking]]
 - [[Glossary Lookup\|Glossary Lookup]] and management

-#questioning Are the following categories really easily distinguishable for me?

 ### Minor long-term
 - [[Speech sound and audio processing\|Speech sound and audio processing]]
 - [[Teaching and Coaching\|Teaching]] language and interpretation